25 Notable alumni of

 -

-Anita Erskine is a Ghanaian media and communications entrepreneur, broadcaster, talk show host and sustainability champion who broadcasts in both English and French, professional compère, actress and girls’ education advocate.
-She is the Executive Producer and host of Anita Erskine’s Sheroes (formerly Sheroes of Our Time), which airs currently on the Anita Erskine Network on YouTube., and also airs on Akwaaba Magic on DSTV.
-She is also the official Host and an Advisor of Africa’s Business Heroes (formerly Africa Netpreneur Prize Initiative), the Jack Ma Foundation's flagship philanthropic entrepreneur program in Africa.'
+Anita Erskine is a Ghanaian media and communications entrepreneur, broadcaster, and talk show host who broadcasts in both English and French.
+She is also a professional compère, actress and girls' education advocate.
+She is the executive producer and host of Anita Erskine's Sheroes (formerly Sheroes of Our Time), which airs on the Anita Erskine Network on YouTube, and also on Akwaaba Magic on DSTV.
+She is the official host and an advisor of Africa's Business Heroes (formerly Africa Netpreneur Prize Initiative), the Jack Ma Foundation's flagship philanthropic entrepreneur program in Africa.

 -